codio/site/source/docs/classes/unitmanagement/teststudents.html.md

 <img alt="authtoken" src="/img/docs/class_administration/createanorganization/test-student-view.png" class="simple"/>

-However, if your Codio class is LMS integrated then you will need to perform your testing from the LMS and not use the Codio test students.
+If your class is LMS integrated then you will need to perform your testing from the LMS and not use the Codio test students.